Next German federal election: Political parties and leaders

-Single party governments are unusual in Germany, a recent exception was the First Söder cabinet (CSU) until 2018 in Bavaria, and since 2022 is the Rehlinger cabinet (SPD) in the Saarland.
+Single party governments are unusual in Germany, a recent exception being the First Söder cabinet (CSU) until 2018 in Bavaria and since 2022 the Rehlinger cabinet (SPD) in the Saarland.
 The Alternative for Germany (AfD) is considered far-right by all other major parties; they have joined a "firewall" policy that rejects cooperation and tries to get AfD declared as illegal.
-Thus, for the time being, two-party or three-party government coalitions on federal and state levels are formed by CDU/CSU and SPD with various degree of support from Greens, Left, FDP, BSW, and FW.
+Thus, for the time being, two-party or three-party government coalitions on federal and state levels are formed by CDU/CSU and SPD with various degree of support from Greens, Left, FDP, BSW (Note: German: Bündnis Sahra Wagenknecht – Vernunft und Gerechtigkeit), and FW.
 The table below lists the parties represented in the 21st Bundestag.